 Data Feed's URL

-The root OData URL will take the following form:
+To navigate to your digital workplace's Data Feeds, the root OData URL will take the following form:

 https://{your community domain}/odata

 Append a table’s name to this URL to access it.
-Table names can be found in the Data Feeds tables article.
-For example, use dContentBlog to return a table that includes all Blog articles in a digital workplace.
+Table names can be found in Data Feeds tables.
+For example, use dContentBlog

 https://{your community domain}/odata/dContentBlog